andycroll/andycroll.com/_posts/2021/2021-12-06-tidy-up-your-routes-with-only.md

 ---

-It is easy with [Rails’ syntax for defining routes](https://guides.rubyonrails.org/routing.html) to open up more URLs in your application than you might intend.
+It is easy with [Rails’ syntax for defining routes](https://guides.rubyonrails.org/routing.html) to make more URLs in your application available than you might intend to.

 ## Instead of…